 Situated in the corridor between the two Tsavo National Parks in one of Kenya’s driest regions, is a land of great beauty, where the local people are living in extreme poverty.
 Life is particularly difficult for the women who are raising families in very harsh conditions.
 Providing safe drinking water is one of the greatest needs, with women walking 10-20 km every day to find water it back to their homes in their fight for survival.

-With a goal to provide easy access to safe drinking water for a population of 100,000 people over the next five years, we are initially working to ensure a community of 10,000 have access to water all year round.
+With a goal to provide easy access to water for a population of 100,000 people over the next five years, we are initially working to ensure a community of 10,000 have access to water all year round.
 Clean water will mean that these people can also embrace the hygiene and sanitation practices that support preventative health care.
 It also creates opportunities for agriculture and farming activities.
 Ultimately, community transformation starts with water, as without water all sorts of constraints are placed upon the people.

 By providing clean water access and distribution to a community, we open the door to numerous other initiatives.
 For example, we have built a large community resource centre run by the women.
 We’re funding small business initiatives for women, water collection points at schools and community centres, an IT training centre training women in business skills and the whole community in computer skills.
 We are developing agriculture, permaculture and shade netting projects run by the local women.
 We are helping the women build community through development of the Tumaini Women’s CBO and women’s co-operatives.